 Every year, hackers and cybercriminals use more sophisticated methods to steal sensitive information and intellectual property.
 New methods for compromising security continue to mature, develop, and evolve.
 The value of unclassified sensitive data has increased, and the number of third-party suppliers and providers in the Defense Industrial Base (DIB) continues to shift, providing threat actors with new vectors to exploit.
 Malicious cyber actors continue to target the U.S. Department of Defense (DoD) supply chain in particular, posing a grave threat to national security.

-In response, the Biden administration is doubling down on protecting the federal government supply chain through measures such as the Department of Defense’s new cybersecurity framework (CSF)— CMMC.
-CMMC compliance and certification will require DoD service providers and suppliers to establish and maintain security controls in line with the framework, and in many cases aligned to NIST SP (Special Publication) 800-171.
+In response, the Federal administration is doubling down on protecting the federal government supply chain through measures such as the Department of Defense’s new cybersecurity framework (CSF)— Cybersecurity Maturity Model Certification (CMMC).
+CMMC compliance and certification will require DoD service providers and suppliers to establish and maintain security controls in line with the framework, and in many cases aligned to NIST Special Publication (SP) 800-171.

 What are the CMMC requirements, and which government contractors need to comply with?
 What’s the difference between CMMC 1.0 and CMMC 2.0, and how does that affect your organization?
 Where, when, and how does NIST get into the picture?
 What should your organization do today?

-Get an overview of the new DoD cybersecurity framework below, and download the full guide, Are You Ready for CMMC**?, coauthored by AuditBoard and RSM US LLP.
+Get an overview of the new DoD cybersecurity framework below along with the answers to the above questions and download the full guide, Are You Ready for CMMC?, coauthored by AuditBoard and RSM US LLP.

 What Is the CMMC Framework?